DaniyalAtiq9/projectsCpp/README.md

 - Press `L` to load content from the file.
 - Press `Q` to quit the editor.

+-end-

+# Connect-N Game

+This C++ program implements a console-based Connect-N game.
+Connect-N is a two-player connection board game in which the players first choose a color and then take turns dropping colored discs from the top into a grid.
+The first player who gets N of their colored discs in a row (horizontally, vertically, or diagonally) wins.

+## Features

+- Two-player Connect-N game.
+- Customize the board size and the number of consecutive discs needed to win (Connectivity Limit).
+- Save and load game state.
+- Simple menu system for easy navigation.

+# Game Rules

+- Players take turns choosing a column to drop their disc into.
+- The first player to get N of their discs in a row (horizontally, vertically, or diagonally) wins.
+- The game ends in a draw if the board is filled without a winner.

+# Menu Options

+1. **Play**: Start a new game.
+You will be prompted to set the board size and connectivity limit.
+2. **Save Game**: Save the current game state to a file named "Mysave.txt".
+3. **Load Game**: Load a previously saved game from "Mysave.txt".
+4. **Exit**: Quit the game.

 # Contributing

 Contributions are welcome!
 Please feel free to open a pull request or submit an issue if you find a bug or have a feature request.